USC Trojans: Women's water polo

 USC's women's water polo team began play in 1995 under head coach Jovan Vavic.
 In 1999, in their fifth year of existence, the Women of Troy—led by National Player of the Year and 2000 U.S. Olympic goalie Bernice Orwig—won the national championship in an exciting 5-overtime sudden-death victory over Stanford.
 USC then was second in the national tourney in 2000.
-Then in 2004, USC—behind National Player of the Year Moriah van Norman—turned in the sport's first undefeated season (29-0) in winning the NCAA title.
-USC was third in the 2005 NCAAs, and second in 2006, 2008, and 2009 (losing to UCLA, 5-4).
+Then in 2004, USC—behind National Player of the Year Moriah van Norman—turned in the sport's first undefeated season (29–0) in winning the NCAA title.
+USC was third in the 2005 NCAAs, and second in 2006, 2008, and 2009 (losing to UCLA, 5–4).

 Besides Orwig and Van Norman, other top players have included Anikó Pelle (the 2000 National Player of the Year), Nina Wengst, Olympian Sofia Konukh, Katrin Dierolf, Kelly Graff, Lauren Wenger (the 2006 National Player of the Year) and Brittany Hayes.

 Current Women of Troy Hayes, Erika Figge, Patty Cardenas, and Kami Craig, along with Van Norman and Wenger, are all on the U.S. National Team, while alumnae Anna Pardo and Eszter Gyori play for Spain and Czech Republic, respectively.

-On May 16, 2010, the Women of Troy became the 2010 NCAA National Champions after a 10-9 defeat of No. 1 Stanford at Aztec Aquaplex on the campus of San Diego State University.
+On May 16, 2010, the Women of Troy became the 2010 NCAA National Champions after a 10–9 defeat of No. 1 Stanford at the Aztec Aquaplex on the campus of San Diego State University.
 This was the school's third women's water polo national title.
-On May 12, 2013, the team won its fourth national championship (third NCAA), beating Stanford, 10-9, with Anni Espar scoring the winning goal in the third sudden-death overtime period.
+On May 12, 2013, the team won its fourth national championship (third NCAA), beating Stanford, 10–9, with Anni Espar scoring the winning goal in the third sudden-death overtime period.
 On May 15, 2016, the Women of Troy completed their second undefeated season, winning 8–7 over Stanford in the NCAA championship game, with Stephania Haralabidis scoring from near mid-pool with only six seconds left.

 Coach Jovan Vavic was arrested and indicted in March 2019 in the 2019 college admissions bribery scandal, and was fired by USC in the immediate wake of his indictment (see above section).